REGULATIONS OF STUDENT MOBILITY FOR STUDIES (SMS)

-- application for Individual Study Program with the Dean’s consent,
+- application for Individual Organization of Studies with the Dean’s consent,

 If the study program at the host institution does not include subjects required in the minimum curriculum applicable to a given field of study, the student is obliged to complete these subjects upon return from the mobility.
 Arrangements for the manner and date of completion of subjects included in the minimum curriculum should be agreed with the Erasmus+ Faculty Coordinator before the student’s departure.

 All changes made to the Learning Agreement require confirmation and acceptance of the host university, home university and student.
 Changes are to be made by completing "During the Mobility" document, so-called "Changes to the Original Learning Agreement" which is an integral part of the Learning Agreement.
 The student is allowed to prepare changes within the period of one month since his/her arrival at the host university.

 The minimum number of ECTS credits that a student should collect during the mobility at the host university is 15 ECTS (per one semester).
 Substantively, the fact that the student completed the exchange program is settled at the faculty.
 To complete the semester the student should collect 30 ECTS credits.

 The final confirmation of the student's participation in the Programme is the acceptance of his/her candidacy by the partner university, based on completed application procedures, approved Learning Agreement and signing a grant agreement with the International Relations Office of the Opole University of Technology.

 If the application is rejected by the partner university, the student has the right to submit an application to another university, within the vacancies at the given faculty and field of study, observing the deadlines for submitting the application at the partner university.

 Students participating in mobility during the winter semester may apply for extending their mobility for the summer semester.
 Consent to extend of the stay at the host university does not guarantee receiving a grant for the period resulting from the extension.
 Prolongation may not extend beyond the period of 30 September of a given academic year.